Jantero93/pre-assignment-vincit/README.md

 To install the the application with the required dependencies, simply run the ```npm run install:build:all``` at root of project (main package.json)

-It will also compile all TypeScript-files and create build from client which are required if you run program in production mode locally.
+It will also compile all TypeScript files and create build from client which are required if you run program in production mode locally.

 - - -